paul028/myJupyterNotebook/README.md

 # myJypterNotebook

-my Jupyter Notebook for my journey in EE298 DEEP LEARNING CLASS of University of the Philippines Diliman - Electrical and Electronics Engineering Institute.
+This repository contains Jupyter Notebook of my journey in EE298 DEEP LEARNING CLASS of the University of the Philippines Diliman - Electrical and Electronics Engineering Institute.